vagabondan/node-db4bix/README.md

 It is evolution of [DBforBIX by SmartMarmot](https://github.com/smartmarmot/DBforBIX) and [DBforBIX by Vagabondan](https://github.com/vagabondan/DBforBIX) that were written in Java.

 Supports:
+- MySQL
 - Postgres
 - Oracle
 - MSSQL

-We are planning to extend it to MySQL and other DBs...
+We are planning to extend it to other DBs...

 You can easily extend this list, see ./libs/db-plugins